 Getting Around Bali

 The best way to get around Bali is with a hired car and driver.
 This option gives you the freedom of roaming around the country without the hassle of having to drive yourself.
 Biking is another option, just be prepared to weave through chaotic traffic.
-Boats are great way to get to neighboring islands, but they are not frequently used to get around Bali.
+Boats are a great way to get to neighboring islands, but they are not frequently used to get around Bali.

-|Bike||For short distances, bikes are the cheap and fun way to go.
-You'll get to see what's outside of your resort but have the means of easily getting back.
+For short distances, bikes are a cheap, fun way to easily explore outside of your hotel.
 Bikes can also be a faster option in traffic-congested towns.
 You can rent bikes through many of the resorts and small shops in tourist towns, such as Kuta.
 Rental prices vary by company and bike type, but can cost between 60,000 rupiahs (less than $5) to 350,000 rupiahs (around $24) per day.
 Bali Bike Rental, Bali Rides and Bali Eco Cycling receive favorable reviews from past visitors.

 |Hired Car and Driver||

 Public and private tour buses are an affordable way to explore the island.
 That said, they don't allow the freedom to explore off the beaten path and can take a very long time to reach their destinations.
 Bali's most popular private bus tours are organized by Perama Tour & Travel.